Colour stories and awesome character builder available from next week.

-Launched in October 2019 and aimed at helping children between 3 and 9 years, the goal of Weaverbirds personalised stories is to provide a starting point for creating a coherent narrative of a young person’s journey through some of the difficult aspects of life.
+Launched on 30 October 2019 and aimed at helping children between 3 and 9 years, the goal of Weaverbirds personalised stories is to provide a starting point for creating a coherent narrative of a young person’s journey through some of the difficult aspects of life.
 The stories place the child in the context of their family, help them sequence and process events, and to recognise, name and validate their emotional response to these experiences.

 A Weaverbirds story should not take the place of therapy or provide an all-encompassing solution to processing an emotional topic.
 The stories provide a clear, straight-forward starting point.

 Storytelling as a means of educating and socialising future generations has been a central part of the world’s oldest civilisation, Australia’s Aboriginal and Torres Strait Islander people, for tens of thousands of years and continues to this day.